syncfusion-content/ej2-angular-docs/ej2-angular/accumulation-chart/tool-tip.md

 ## Customization

 The [`fill`](https://ej2.syncfusion.com/angular/documentation/api/accumulation-chart/tooltipSettings/#fill) and [`border`](https://ej2.syncfusion.com/angular/documentation/api/accumulation-chart/tooltipSettings/#border) properties are used to customize the background color and border of the tooltip respectively.
 The [`textStyle`](https://ej2.syncfusion.com/angular/documentation/api/accumulation-chart/tooltipSettings/#textstyle) property in the tooltip is used to customize the font of the tooltip text.
+The [`highlightColor`](https://ej2.syncfusion.com/angular/documentation/api/accumulation-chart/accumulationChartModel/#highlightcolor) property can be used to change the color of the data point when hovering.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}